 How to check if something is acid-free

 For as many materials that note they are acid-free in the crafting world, there is about twice as many that don’t say whether something is acid-free.
-That does not necessarily mean the products have acid in them, but if they aren’t marked how could you know?
+How would you know if the product is acid-free if it’s not marked?

 Thankfully there is a great little pen that was created by American Crafts to test if something is acid-free.
 The pen is called the pH Tester Pen and it works best on paper and paper-like materials.
 You can make a test mark on the back of paper or the product to check the acidity.